fragcolor-xyz/shards/docs/docs/learn/fragnova-network/index.md

 To interact with the Fragnova Blockchain Network, you will need to send transactions to it.

-A *Pallet* contains of a group of related transactions.
+A *Pallet* consists of a group of related transactions.

 In Fragnova, there are seven custom Pallets: